Pet insurance

 - the general volume of claims made by all customers

-It's not for us to tell you what price you need to charge for covering a particular risk.
+It's not for us to tell you what price to charge for covering a particular risk.
 But we can look at whether we think you’ve acted fairly and reasonably in the way you’ve set the premium.
 This might involve asking for underwriting criteria and a breakdown of factors which caused the price to increase.

 -